 Some women may experience poop-like smell in their navels during pregnancy and their periods.
 During pregnancy and sometimes during ovulation or period, the metabolism of a woman’s body increases, causing more perspiration.

 If the navel is not cleaned properly every day, it may emit the bad odor that smells like poop.
 Even certain infections could cause your navel to smell.
-If you are pregnant and the area is bruised or feels sore,
+If you are pregnant and the area is bruised or feels sore, consult a dermatologist for treatment.

 5. Patent Urachus